 3. CIM Sent by Bankers

-Once the NDA is exchanged between the seller and the potential acquirer, the bankers share the complete information about the company, including disclosing the identity of the company.
+Once the NDA is exchanged between the seller and the potential acquirer, the bankers share the complete information about the company, including disclosing the company's identity.
 The Confidential Information Memorandum contains the investment thesis for the company, an overview of the market and the company, products and service offerings, a revenue profile, employee profile, and financials (historical, projections, and capital structure).
 The idea of the CIM is that the potential acquirer can look at the company from all perspectives and then decide whether they are willing to buy it and, if so, for how much.

 4. Calls with Management Team

-When the PE players start looking at the CIM, there usually comes a situation where they require certain clarifications about the company’s capabilities, the relevance of their financial projections, relationship with customers, etc. To clarify such issues, the PE firm’s senior management gets into a call with the management team of the seller.
+When the PE players start looking at the CIM, there usually comes a situation where they require certain clarifications about the company’s capabilities, the relevance of their financial projections, relationship with customers, etc. To clarify such issues, the PE firm’s senior management gets into a call with the seller's management team.
 The PE team is also keen to understand the broad objectives of the seller.

 5. Financial Model and Valuation

-The acquiring company, based on the financials received in the CIM and based on their own projections about the target company, performs a valuation.
-The valuation is done based on Discounted Cash Flow (DCF) modeling and looking at the trading and transaction comparables.
+The acquiring company, based on the financials received in the CIM and based on their projections about the target company, performs a valuation.
+The valuation is based on Discounted Cash Flow (DCF) modelling and looking at the trading and transaction comparables.
 The valuation becomes critical, as the PE firm must quote valuation to move ahead in the process.

 6. Expression of Interest / Non-Binding Offer